-The death of Priam by Cleophrades painter
+Death of Priam by Cleophrades Painter

 (Left side)